DigiBP/26SS_Tierpark_Bern/README.md

 <img width="512" height="542" alt="image" src="https://github.com/user-attachments/assets/7d572a88-fdce-4d85-9097-439ead3458ec" />

-If the coach is not suitable, the process loops back to Evaluate soft factors, so that another coach option can be assessed.
+If the coach is not suitable then we inform the client of non-allocation of case.